Maybe you feel like you have a central theme in your life: Always running late? Always getting hit on by the wrong guys? Toilet always occupied?

 You can use many different symbols to give your story an underlying meaning, because we associate in a lot of different ways.
 Make sure the objects (persons, animals, events, etc…) you use for subtext are connected to your story in a natural way.
 Whatever you choose as a symbol to speak for the central message of your work – give it a pivotal role in your plotline.

-Now go ahead and post your exercise below, for after all, improving your writing is what you are here for, right?
+Now go ahead and post your exercise below, for after all, writing something fun and getting better is what you are here for, right?

 Images: Happiness © Alena Koshkar; Castle © Michael Samsonov; Tree of Wishes (Detail) © Angelika-Nicolina Schob (www.aldafea.de); Chekhov © joshthecartoonguy